-72 UNCDF will respond to new kinds of demand from its least developed country partners via new products and approaches.
-In the area of microfinance these will include:

-- A new country diagnostic tool on financial inclusion being developed with the FinMark Trust (South Africa) and others.
-This tool will help all stakeholders in least developed countries and non-least developed countries alike to better understand the challenges to financial inclusion in a given country, and to tailor their strategies appropriately. - A second phase of the flagship MicroLead facility, targeted specifically to sub-Saharan Africa. - III CleanStart, a pilot global facility that will help microfinance institutions in the least developed countries develop financial products that enable poor people and small businesses to purchase off-grid clean energy technologies (e.g. clean cook stoves; micro-solar solutions). - IV Branchless banking, an initial attempt to apply elements of the highly innovative Pacific Islands programme (which features government-to-people payments and cellphone banking) to other least developed countries.
+- 72. UNCDF will respond to new kinds of demand from its least developed country partners via new products and approaches.
+In the area of microfinance these will include: - (i) A new country diagnostic tool on financial inclusion being developed with the FinMark Trust (South Africa) and others.
+This tool will help all stakeholders in least developed countries and non-least developed countries alike to better understand the challenges to financial inclusion in a given country, and to tailor their strategies appropriately. - (ii) A second phase of the flagship MicroLead facility, targeted specifically to sub-Saharan Africa. - (iii) CleanStart, a pilot global facility that will help microfinance institutions in the least developed countries develop financial products that enable poor people and small businesses to purchase off-grid clean energy technologies (e.g. clean cook stoves; micro-solar solutions).